Fariba-Kamani/lets-padel/README.md

 The headers on all three pages have a background image of a padel court taken from, https://psauction.com/item/view/975429/mobil-komplett-padelbana-instantpadel-duo-10x20m-ny-och-ej-monterad, to give the user the same feeling as being on the padel court.

-You can see the URLs where the images on the Gallery page are taken from in the list below.
-All has given an alt attribute for text to be displayed if the image file does not load, and to describe the image on screen readers for visually impaired users.
+You can see the URLs from which the images on the Gallery page are taken, in the list below.
+All of them have an alt attribute to display text if the image file doesn’t load, and to describe the image for screen readers used by visually impaired users.

 * https://thumbs.dreamstime.com/b/serious-middle-aged-latin-man-tennis-player-playing-padel-friendly-match-outdoor-court-spring-focused-hitting-ball-267446063.jpg
 * https://www.vanguardlawmag.com/wp-content/uploads/2024/04/IMG_5960.jpg